fredguile/lynx-travel-agent/README.md

 # panpac-helper-browser-extension

-Firefox/Chrome extension to use as helper for Pan PAC day to day tasks.
+Firefox/Chrome extension to use as helper for Pan PAC day-to-day tasks.

 > **Notice:** This extension is currently only tested with **Firefox**.